-Improving the quality of life and reducing sudden cardiac death by limiting the impact of heart rhythm disturbances.
+Our mission is to improve the quality of life and reduce sudden cardiac death by limiting the impact of heart rhythm disturbances.

 Join EHRA, the vibrant community of experts in Arrhythmias and Electrophysiology.

 EHRA organises a broad range of meetings and an annual congress meant to bring you the latest in the field of Arrhythmias.

 EHRA strives to increase awareness and inform patients, families, and caregivers about CVD

 Access all the resources from EHRA 2019.
 With ESC 365, you can watch the sessions you missed or replay presentations of particular interest—all at your convenience.

 Watch live webinars and interact with experts.

 Upcoming course: EHRA Course on Advanced EP with focus on AF ablation

 Thursday 23 - Saturday 25 May 2019 (3 Days), Madrid - Spain

 Use this hashtag and let's make it Big!